balder-dev/balder/doc/source/getting_started/balder_components.rst

     Here you can implement many files in it, which allows you to separate the features a little bit.

-How does balder know, which feature you are implementing?
+How does Balder know, which feature you are implementing?
 ---------------------------------------------------------

-Maybe you ask yourself how balder knows which scenario-feature you are implementing in your setup.
-For this balder uses **Inheritance**!
+Maybe you ask yourself how Balder knows which scenario-feature you are implementing in your setup.
+For this Balder uses **Inheritance**!

 The scenario-features often implement abstract properties or methods.
 You can implement them easily by overwriting them.